 Teaching and learning

-You will receive substantial research training through hands-on learning by designing, running and analysing studies in close coordination with supervisors.
+You will receive substantial research training through learning by designing, running and analysing studies in close coordination with supervisors.

 You are encouraged to participate in research seminars, meetings and workshops within our active and vibrant research community.